 noting further

-a) that the World Telecommunication Standardization Assembly (WTSA) adopted Resolution 54 (Rev. Dubai, 2012) to assist in bridging the standardization gap between developing and developed countries;
+a) that the World Telecommunication Standardization Assembly (WTSA) adopted Resolution 54 (Rev. Hammamet, 2016) to assist in bridging the standardization gap between developing and developed countries;

-b) that the World Telecommunication Development Conference (WTDC) adopted Resolution 47 (Rev. Dubai, 2014), which calls for activities to enhance knowledge and effective application of recommendations of ITU-T and of the ITU Radiocommunication Sector (ITU-R) in developing countries, and Resolution 37 (Rev. Dubai, 2014), which recognizes the need to create digital opportunities in developing countries,
+b) that the World Telecommunication Development Conference (WTDC) adopted Resolution 47 (Rev. Buenos Aires, 2017), which calls for activities to enhance knowledge and effective application of recommendations of ITU-T and of the ITU Radiocommunication Sector (ITU-R) in developing countries, and Resolution 37 (Rev. Dubai, 2014), which recognizes the ongoing need to create digital opportunities in developing countries,

 recalling